5 Things to Know Before Getting Your Flu Shot

 You Can Be Contagious Without Showing Symptoms

-About 20 to 30 percent who are infected with influenza don’t show symptoms, yet can still pass it on to others around them.
+About 20 to 30 percent who are infected with influenza don't show symptoms in the first couple days of catching the flu, yet can still pass it on to others around them.
 Prevent illness ahead of time by stealing these 35 Ways Doctors Never Get Sick.